abeekuharmony/alx-system_engineering-devops/0x00-shell_basics/README.md

 1 ls Display the contents list of your current directory.
 2 cd/root script that changes the working directory to the user’s home directory.
 3 ls -l Display current directory contents in a long format.
+4 ls -la Display current directory contents, including hidden files (starting with .).
+Use the long format.